 Why You Need Some Unprotected Sun Exposure

 As I mention in Is Sunshine Good for You?, absorbing sunlight is the most natural way for your body to get the Vitamin D it needs to stay healthy.
 The key is getting the right amount of sun.
 Ideally, to get enough Vitamin D, you should expose your skin to the sun’s mid-day rays (between peak hours of 10 a.m. and 3 p.m.) for 10 to 20 minutes each day.
-It’s important that you don’t wear sunscreen during this time because sunscreen inhibits vitamin D3 synthesis by blocking UV rays.
+It’s important that you don’t wear sunscreen during this time because sunscreen inhibits vitamin D3 synthesis by blocking UVB rays.
 But if you are out in the sun regularly and for longer periods of time, especially during peak hours, you may put yourself at risk of UV damage if you don’t use protective clothing or sunscreen.
-Sunlight, truly, is a double-edged sword.
+Sunlight is a double-edged sword, if you will.

 Sun Protection Methods that Are Safer than Sunscreen

 Until an absolutely safe sunscreen is found, my advice is to wear sun protective shirts and other protective clothing (I sure do!) such as a wide-brimmed hat, and stay in the shade as much as possible.
 The lighter and thinner your clothing, the greater the chances that UV rays will penetrate through to your skin.
 So, if your regular heavy, dark clothes are too uncomfortable, I suggest wearing clothing that’s made especially to protect against sun exposure and comes with a decent SPF rating.
 That’s the best protection.
 If you’d rather wear less clothing, go with a zinc oxide sunscreen.

 Michael F. Holick, M.D., a leading medical expert on Vitamin D, advises people to shield their faces when out in the sun because faces get the most sun exposure and are most prone to damage.
 Better to expose your arms, legs, back or stomach area when trying to absorb some rays, he says.